Evolving a New Meta (DX)

 Honestly, if pushed I’d say that there will never be another significant improvement in the recurve riser as the last 12 years have seen the concept refined to the nth degree.
 Improvements are very much on a downward trend of diminishing returns even with hugely increased effort and seem more aimed at “this years model” enthusiasts.
 At least the DX is something a little different from run of the mill annual ‘improvements’.
 However, even if it doesn’t make archers shoot any better, it does give Win&Win fanbois like our editor something to dribble over.
 How much does he dribble over pictures of kit?
 He still misses the annual paper copy of the Quicks catalogue! (the last issue of which 2015-16 can be viewed here)

-(In truth, our editor frequently talks admiringly about kit but only ever has eyes for his CXT!)
+(In truth, our editor frequently talks admiringly about kit but is totally monogamous and only has eyes for his CXT!)